Plessy v. Ferguson: Significance

 In Brown v.
 Board of Education (1954), the US Supreme Court ruled that segregation in public education was unconstitutional.
 While Plessy v.
 Ferguson was never explicitly overruled by the Supreme Court, it is effectively dead as a precedent; the Interstate Commerce Commission ruled that segregation on interstate transport violated the Interstate Commerce Act in the 1955 case Keys v.
 Carolina Coach Co.
-The Civil Rights Act of 1964 prohibited legal segregation and the Voting Rights Act of 1965 provided for federal oversight and enforcement of voter registration and voting.
+The Civil Rights Act of 1964 prohibited segregation in public places and the Voting Rights Act of 1965 provided for federal oversight and enforcement of voter registration and voting.

 Plessy and Ferguson Foundation

 In 2009, Keith Plessy and Phoebe Ferguson, descendants of participants on both sides of the 1896 Supreme Court case, announced the establishment of the Plessy and Ferguson Foundation for Education and Reconciliation.
 The foundation would work to create new ways to teach the history of civil rights through film, art, and public programs designed to create understanding of this historic case and its effect on the American conscience.

-In 2009, a marker was placed at the corner of Press and Royal streets in New Orleans, where Plessy had been removed from his train.
+Also in 2009, a marker was placed at the corner of Press and Royal streets in New Orleans, where Plessy had been removed from his train.